xenvsync

 Security without complexity

 Uses Go's standard crypto/aes with authenticated encryption.
 Every push generates a fresh random nonce, so identical plaintext always produces different ciphertext.
-Tamper detection is built into the GCM auth tag.
+Team sharing uses X25519 ECDH with per-member ephemeral key slots — no shared symmetric key needed.

 [nonce 12B] ‖ [ciphertext] ‖ [GCM tag 16B] → base64 → .env.vault